It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 Women may have menstrual irregularities, absent periods, infertility, or multiple abortions.

 This disease can be fatal if it is not diagnosed and treated early.

 The first affected organ of the body by copper is the liver.

-In about fifty percent of patients who suffer from Wilson’s disease, the only affected organ is the liver.
+In about fifty percent of patients suffering from Wilson’s disease, the liver is the only affected organ.

 The physical changes that occur in the liver initially are only visible with the help of the microscope.